 How do you keep your dog cool without AC?

-Normally it’s not a problem for us since we tend to migrate to cooler locations as the temperatures heat up in the spring time.
-If we do happen to get trapped somewhere during a mini heat wave we stay with the dog and make sure she has shade and water.
+Typically it’s not a problem for us since we tend to migrate to cooler locations as the temperatures heat up in the springtime.
+If we do happen to get trapped somewhere during a mini heat wave, we stay with the dog and make sure she has shade and water.
 Over the years I’ve gotten to know our RV and how hot it gets inside.
 This experience has taught me how to position the RV to reduce inside temperatures and when it’s safe to leave the dog.

-I’ve installed a thermostatically controlled low wattage high air flow roof vent fan.
-We turn that on and open a window beside the dog’s kennel so she gets a nice breeze.
+I’ve installed a thermostatically controlled low wattage (high air flow) roof vent fan.
+We turn that on and open a window beside the dog’s kennel, so she gets a gentle cooling breeze.
 We time our trips away to be in the early morning and late day.